htang014/rshell/README.md

 ```
 $ exit
 ```

+## Included Programs
+### ls
+The following options are available:
+* `[file/dir]` - passing in filenames causes ls to ignore all other files and directories.
+If filename is a directory, will display its contents.
+* `-l` - prints files in long-listed format
+* `-R` - recursively performs ls through all folders and subfolders
+* `-a` - displays hidden files
+NOTE: Options can be combined under one '-' flag.
+Options without a '-' flag are treated as file/directory names.

+Output is color coded:
+* Filenames are white by default
+* Green filename indicates executable
+* Blue filename indicates directory
+* Grey text background indicates hidden file

+###cp
+[Under construction]

 ## Possible Errors
 * There was a problem with execvp(): File or directory not found ---- Caused by an incorrect or invalid command.